velissarious/ApacheLogParserApp/readme.md

 # Apache Log Parser App

 The `Apache Log Parser App` or `ALPA` for short is a command line application that can be used to parse old [Apache HTTP Server](https://httpd.apache.org/) logs form 1995 to generate a report with a number of statistics.
+You may use this old archived [log file by NASA](https://web.archive.org/web/20220425204229/ftp://ita.ee.lbl.gov/traces/NASA_access_log_Aug95.gz) as an example input.

 ## How to build the app